woocommerce/woocommerce/plugins/woocommerce-admin/TESTING-INSTRUCTIONS.md

 1. Finish the setup wizard, and go to payments task `/wp-admin/admin.php?page=wc-admin&task=payments`
 1. Observe Square as a payment method option

+### Add CES survey for search product, order, customer #6420
+- Make sure tracking is enabled in settings.
+- Delete the option `woocommerce_ces_shown_for_actions` to make sure CES prompt triggers when updating settings.
+- Enable the logging of Tracks events to your browser dev console `localStorage.setItem( 'debug', 'wc-admin:tracks' );`

+**Testing search on products:**
+- Go to Products > All Products.
+- Type in anything in search bar, click on "Search products".
+- Observe CES prompt "How easy was it to use search?" is displayed.

+**Testing search on orders:**
+- Go to Orders > Orders.
+- Type in anything in search bar, click on "Search orders".
+- Observe CES prompt "How easy was it to use search?" is displayed.

+**Testing search on customers:**
+- Go to Customers.
+- Type in anything in search bar, and press enter.
+- Observe CES prompt "How easy was it to use search?" is displayed
 ## 2.1.2

 ### Add Guards to "Deactivate Plugin" Note Handlers #6532